 What time is pick up?

-Parents and guardians of participating students should arrange to have their children picked up promptly at 4:45 pm from the kindergarten hallway, accessed through the back of the building only.
+Parents and guardians of participating students should arrange to have their children picked up promptly at 4:45 pm.
 All designated individuals will need to show ID to sign out a child.
 We appreciate your cooperation with these procedures.

 Still have questions?